U

 OEM vs ODM Collaboration Models

-Choose the partnership model that aligns with your design capability, speed requirements, and development risk allocation.
+Choose the partnership model that aligns with your design capability, speed requirement, and development risk allocation.

 OEM